bjacobel/talks.bjacobel.com/es6/talk.md

 #### Babel

 - "Transpiles" ES6 into ES5
-- uses presets - target specific features, or a spec version
+- uses presets and plugins - target specific features, or a spec version
-	- e.g., `babel-preset-es2015` or `babel`
+	- e.g., `babel-preset-es2015` or `babel-plugin-transform-object-assign`
-- Tightly integrated with tools like [RequireJS](https://github.com/mikach/requirejs-babel), Karma, etc
+- Tightly integrated with tools like RequireJS, Karma, Webpack, etc
 - No compatibility issues with old libraries, because everything runs in ES5
 - Sets us up to gradually include features from ES7 and ESNext